 But what about athletes in high school or even younger?

-In these crucial learning phases, younger athletes rely with nearly total faith on the coach or instructor, assuming that their mentors are considering everything that would be in their best interest to grow and excel.
+In these critical learning phases, younger athletes rely with nearly total faith on the coach or instructor, assuming that their mentors are considering everything that would be in their best interest to grow and excel.

 However, too many coaches at this level lack the even basic knowledge to keep these young athletes safe from unnecessary injury.